ContractAutomataProject/ContractAutomataApp/README.md

-<h1>Contract Automata Tool</h1>
+<h1>Contract Automata App</h1>

-The Contract Automata Tool is an ongoing basic research activity about implementing and experimenting with new developments in the theoretical framework of contract automata.
-Contract automata are a formalism developed in the research area of foundations for services and distributed computing.
-They are used for specifying services' interface, called behavioral contracts, as finite-state automata, with functionalities for composing contracts and generating the orchestration or choreography of a composition of services, and with extensions to modalities (MSCA) and product lines (FMCA).

-<h2>Usage</h2>
-This is the GUI application of CAT.
+This is the GUI application of CAT, and represents an example of usage of the CAT API.
-The contract automata API has been imported as a Jar (check  https://github.com/davidebasile/ContractAutomataTool).
+The contract automata API has been imported as a Jar, under the folder library (check  https://github.com/davidebasile/ContractAutomataTool).
-The App has been developed using Eclipse and tested on Windows machines.
-The GUI is based on the GraphEditor of mxGraph and allows to visualize the automata, edit them, and use the main operations.
+The App allows to visualize the automata, edit them, and use the main operations.

 The main application is in the file App.java, under com.mxgraph.examples.swing.editor package.
 A precompiled App.jar file is available in the root of the project.